Perkedel/Kaded-fnf-mods/CREDIT.md

 the `NC` (No commercial) is notorious.
 I think, if this mod contains any asset with `NC`, then this whole mod cannot be deployed to arcade machine.
 Well, you then have to bring your own this mod there.
 Because No commercial gain thingy idk.

 the `ND` (No Derivative) is death wish.
 Again **this does not affect entire mod** hopefully.
 I can only just yoink (because Creative Commons), but I am allowed to remix those particular assets with `ND` at all.
 Just yoink that's it.
+EDIT: **NOPE!!!
+NO YOINKS ALLOWED**.
+I Think that's all death wish.

 and yeah, that's why I think inserting those mods without permission **should and must be** okay, as long you understand the licenses that had their permissions and restriction in it.
 Basically, make sure you credit. second, if it has `=` (No Derivative), do not remix that but yoink is okay. third if it has ~~`$`~~ (No commercial), then don't deploy this mod officially in arcade machine (if you have to, then you must remove all of the offending assets with No commecial first, or ask negotiate commercial permission from the authors involved making the assets). fourth, if it has `🔄` (Share Alike) then if you edited the particular asset, this new remix (not the whole mods) must be licensed same as original is (you can keep licensing rest of your mod anything less restrictive).